emilija-lazarevic/API-Test-Automation-Assessment/test-scripts/README.md

 Tests are separated by the two roles (User and Admin) and each use case for that role has a separate folder with test scenarios related to them.

 # Selecting the environment

+Import the environment using the same steps that you used for importing tests, this time you need to import the Sandbox.postman_environment.json.

 Check if the right environment is selected.
 In the top right corner, under you account avatar, there will be the environment dropdown: